perslab/depict/README.md

   * DEPICT gene set enrichemtn results `ldl_teslovich_nature2010_genesetenrichment.txt`

 ## Example 2 - Run DEPICT based LDL cholesterol summary statistics
-The following steps outline how to run DEPICT directly on the LDL cholesterol summary statistics file.
+The following steps outline how to run DEPICT directly on the *LDL cholesterol summary statistics file*.
 (This file has been precomputed and was used directly in the above example.)

 1. Specify the path to the PLINK executable on our system
   * `plink_binary = <path to PLINK on your system>`